Jenna Ellis: Arizona

+Georgia

 On December 4, Ellis and Giuliani met state lawmakers in Georgia, making efforts to overturn the 2020 election result.

 On December 8, 2020, Axios reported that Ellis had told associates that she tested positive for COVID-19.
 ABC News and CNN corroborated the story.
 However, Ellis refused to confirm the story to Axios.
 Giuliani confirmed Ellis' diagnosis later that day.
 Ellis had not worn a mask at a December 2 meeting with Michigan lawmakers and at a December 4 White House party, while on December 6, it was reported that Giuliani himself had tested positive for COVID-19.
 Meanwhile, in late November, Ellis and Giuliani ignored Centers for Disease Control and Prevention guidelines to quarantine themselves despite coming into close contact with a known infected COVID-19 case: Boris Epshteyn, a Trump campaign adviser.

+Effort to overturn

 On New Year's Eve 2020, White House chief of staff Mark Meadows sent a memo drafted by Ellis to a top Pence aide containing a detailed plan to overturn the election results.
 The plan entailed Pence returning the electoral results to six battleground states on January 6, with a deadline of January 15 for the states to return them.
 If any state did not return their electoral slate by that date, neither Trump nor Biden would hold a majority, so the election would be thrown to the House for a vote to determine the winner.
 Per the Constitution, in such a scenario the vote would be conducted based on state delegations made up of their respective House members with each state having one vote.
 With Republicans holding 26 of 50, that would presumably give Trump the victory.

 Ellis drafted a second memo dated January 5 which she shared with Trump personal attorney, Jay Sekulow.
 The memo argued that certain provisions of the Electoral Count Act that restricted Pence's authority to accept or reject selected electors were unconstitutional.
 She proposed that when Pence reached Arizona in the alphabetical order during the certification, he could declare the state's results as disputed and send all the electoral slates back to the states for "the final ascertainment of electors to be completed before continuing".
 Sekulow did not agree that Pence had such authority.

+Pleads the fifth

 Ellis was subpoenaed in January 2022 to testify before the House Select Committee on the January 6 Attack.
 When called before the committee, she pleaded the Fifth Amendment privilege against self-incrimination.
+However, recordings of Ellis where she provided some details to the committee were presented during the committee's fourth public hearing on June 21, 2024.